ms-sparkle/FreeFuse---Interactive-Video-Controlled-Retail-Automation-System/kiosk-ui/app/components/briefdescription.md

 It's the first thing a user sees and just has the "Start" button to enter the main app.

 DemoHub.tsx: This is the main menu or "encyclopedia" screen.
-It shows the different categories of use cases (like "Retail" or "Education") that the user can choose to explore.
+It shows the different categories of use cases (like "Skincare Quiz" or "Creator Studio") that the user can choose to explore.

 ProductGridPage.tsx: This is the product catalog.
 It displays the grid of selectable products for the "Retail & Merchandising" demo.

+SkincareQuiz.tsx: This is the guided quiz demo.
+It's a multi-step flow that asks a shopper questions (like skin type) and gives them personalized product recommendations.

+CreatorStudio.tsx: This is the admin/creator panel.
+It provides a UI for "creators" to upload, customize, and preview video content for the kiosk.

 CameraView.tsx: This is the interactive demo screen.
-It shows the camera feed (or video fallback), overlays the clickable detection boxes, and handles the API calls when a user clicks one.
+It shows the camera feed (or video fallback), overlays the clickable detection boxes, and handles the API calls for the "Pick-to-Promo" demo.

 Toast.tsx: This is a notification pop-up.
 It's a small, reusable component that just shows success or failure messages (like "Action successful!") and then disappears.